tomins/SQAAssignment1/section1/scrumestimation.md

 ##### User Communication
 - This may be a result of poor communication on the part of the customer.
 If a customer is not specific from the start as to what the specifics of what the project is and what it should entail, it could lead to issues later on as an estimation may end up being more difficult than the customer intially led on to believe.

+#### Overview
+There are many issues that may arise and interfere with task estimation.
+It is important to understand that by being aware of these problems, the team can understand how they make affect their estimation and try and avoid such from doing so.

 ### Part 3: Improve Estimates [^4]
-There are many tips that can be implemented to help a team impprove their task estimation
+There are many tips that can be implemented to help a team improve their task estimation
 ##### Everyone Estimate
 - Task estimation is a very team orientated task, it is very important that everyoe estimates how long it will take them to do the work.
 - Allows the team to properly discuss why each person thinks it will take that amount of time and decide on a middle ground